 You should always have similar ideas about what constitutes good health and the methods for keeping the good health.
 If one of you works out every day and the other never does then attraction would be lost fast.
 Also, the one who works out every day will have consistently higher libido.
 And the one who doesn’t work out every day will feel bad how they look and will end up with lower libido.
 If libidos are way out of whack then, that’s it, the marriage is in trouble and adultery is around the corner.

 Physical also means how much energy you have.
 Is one is filled with energy from eating well, sleeping well, exercise, etc then the other person needs to keep up.
 Again, this can all be covered up the first year or two.
 But in marriage, things like this are a seed that turns into a big tree.
 And you can be at the bottom of that tree while your partner has climbed the top and is staring out at the mountains on the other side of the river.
 (See also, “How I was Completely Humiliated By Yoga”)

-D) Mentally.
 This doesn’t mean you have to be equally smart, or like the same books and movies.
 In every Woody Allen movie they all seem to like the same boring operas and then break up at the end.
-But I do think it means having a similar curiousity, a similar love of having things you are passionate about, a similar eagerness to explore the unknown (and by the way I’m not saying you should both WANT to explore the unkown but have a SIMILAR predilection one way or the other towards exploring the unknown.
+But I do think it means having a similar curiosity, a similar love of having things you are passionate about, a similar eagerness to explore the unknown (and by the way I’m not saying you should both WANT to explore the unknown but have a SIMILAR predilection one way or the other towards exploring the unknown.